 If you want to take up the CyberGhost trial, doing so is really easy.
 Just head over to the CyberGhost website and choose the right download page.

-When you get there, you’ll find a button marked Or try it for free for 24h below the big Get CyberGhost VPN button, so go ahead and click it.
+When you get there, you’ll find a yellow button named Start your free trial, so go ahead and click it.

 If you decide that you aren’t a CyberGhost fan, you won’t have handed any personal information over, taking a load off your shoulders.
-And when the 1-day trial period is over, there’s no way for CyberGhost to automatically start billing you.
+And when the 1-day trial period is over, there’s no way for CyberGhost to start billing you automatically.

 With some free trials, companies use automatic billing and rely on customers consciously asking to end the trial period.
 The CyberGhost free trial has been designed to avoid this kind of deception, and we welcome that.